 Food for thought: Is the reason Muslims murder and torture those who criticise or make fun of Islam and their prophet, because they know that if Islam endures the same scholarly scrutiny that Christianity and Judaism have in recent decades, that it will be revealed as the sham that it really is?
 I urge readers to place their Bible, Qur’an or Torah in their home library on shelves alongside other great classics of literary fiction.

-The other night I watched a news item showing a Muslim child, barely five years old, at a kindergarten, dressed in a black hijab and full length black dress….while the other children around her were dressed in pretty, colourful clothing, their pretty hair tied up in dainty ribbons and bows …how is this conducive to a small child feeling a part of the community she lives in?
+The other night I watched an Australian TV news item showing a Muslim child, barely five years old, at a kindergarten, dressed in a black hijab and full length black dress….while the other children around her were dressed in pretty, colourful clothing, their pretty hair tied up in dainty ribbons and bows …how is this conducive to a small child feeling a part of the community she lives in?
 And why do Muslim women insist on wearing clothing that makes them stand out from the crowd and attract negative and sometimes abusive reaction from extremists of other religions?
 Surely religion is a private matter to be celebrated at home or in a church or mosque?

 Today, I would like to introduce to you an amazing lady and friend, Anne Frandi-Coory.
 We connected on Twitter five years ago, when another equally lovely lady, Melanie Selemidis recommended Anne to read my short stories.
 It was from then on, we found we had not only a common interest in ancient history and mythology, but we also shared the same culture, an Italian heritage.
 I’ve since read her heart-wrenching autobiographical/memoir, Whatever happened to Ishtar? and more recently, read her latest publication, Dragons, Deserts, and Dreams: poems, short stories and artworks.
 Her latest book, is a unique collection of poetry, artwork and stories of her familial heritage.
 Click here for my review of the book.